Weakness & tiredness in palliative care

 - Get some gentle exercise.
 A physiotherapist could help you with this.

-- Make sure you have good emotional support and have opportunities to talk about how you're feeling.
+- Make sure you have good emotional support and have opportunities to talk about how you are feeling.
 If this is a concern for you, speak to your doctor or nurse.
 They may be able to help you find professional support.

 - Eat as well as you can.
 If you have a poor appetite, there are ways to help this.
 Your doctor may need to refer you to a dietitian.

-If you don't have support people who can help you, your doctor may be able to arrange help.
+If you do not have support people who can help you, your doctor may be able to arrange help.
 This can be for housework, preparing meals, showering and dressing.
 Your doctor can also refer you to an occupational therapist who can work with you to manage your energy.

 Sources